badiattila/pianostudio/README.md

 5. hover.css 2.1.1
 6. Google Maps API
 7. emailjs.com
+8. Instagram API

 ## Features
-This site uses the native features of Bootstrap and Jumbotron Framework.
+This site uses the native features of Bootstrap and Jumbotron Framework, integrates to Google maps api, emailjs API and Instagram API.

 ### Features Left to Implement
 The contact form can be better implemented, will need visual and functionality improvements.
-I might also include a dinamic section for piano renters to track their profile (piano rented and account status)
+I might also include a dinamic section for piano renters to track their profile (piano rented and account status) The Instagram API integration will need to be updated to use short term keys.

 ## Testing
 The renter user story achieved the intended outcome of introducing the service and the gallery is providing customers with a showcase of available pianos to rent.
 The buyer user story is satisfied by having the section Pianos to Sell.
 The customer for services user story has the services section with piano tuning and restoration.
+The contact form is sending out emails to attila.badi@gmail.com.
+The Google map integration shows rented piano locations.
+The Instagram API makes the gallery dinamic by showing all uploaded media.

 If you try to submit the contact form with an invalid email address, there will be an error noting the invalid email address.
 Furthermore, the 'required' attribute is added to the First Name, Last Name and Email fields, so if those fields are not filled in, the form will not submit.
 If all field are valid, the form will send a mail to attila.badi@gmail.com.